CoryDAsana/developer-docs/source/includes/markdown/_15-how-to-use.html.md

 ```

 <span class="description">
-We’ll use cURL, a command line[^1] program to make HTTP requests.
+We’ll use cURL, a command line program to make HTTP requests.
 MacOS and many Linux distributions have cURL pre-installed, and it’s [available for download](https://curl.haxx.se/dlwiz/?type=bin) on Windows and many other operating systems.
 If you’re curious, you can learn more about cURL [in its own documentation](https://curl.haxx.se/docs/httpscripting.html).
 </span>

 **Let’s do this:**